 Of particular note, 5.2% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, if you're looking for a great spot to raise a family, then look no further than the neighborhood.
-NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.2% of family-friendly neighborhoods across the state of Tennessee.
-In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
-In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
+In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.5% of family-friendly neighborhoods in the state of Tennessee.
+Many other families also live here, making it easy to socialize and develop a sense of community.
+In addition, families here highly value education, as is reflected by the strength of the local schools.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.